 Luttrell’s mother, Holly Luttrell, is a “brilliant horsewoman,” and Luttrell grew up surrounded by horses.
 Holly is a seventh-generation Texan, and Luttrell believes that Texas is a part of his own spirit.
 Texans, he believes, are the kindest, friendliest, most hospitable people in the world.

-Luttrell grows up in Texas, a state famous for its hospitality, friendliness (towards white Christians, at least), and its strong support for the American military.
+Luttrell grows up in Texas, a state that's often characterized as hospitable, friendly, and supportive of the U.S. military.
 All three of these themes show up throughout Luttrell’s memoir, suggesting that his upbringing has a huge influence on his adult life—and also his support for George W. Bush, another Texan.

 How did Luttrell, “a farm boy from the backwoods of East Texas,” become a Navy SEAL?
 To begin with, Luttrell has always been strong.
 Even as a child, he was great at sports, largely because he didn’t mind practicing for hours.
 From his father, Luttrell learned about the importance of hard work.
 Luttrell’s father was a savvy investor and horse breeder, and he often made huge profits selling stallions.
 Around this time, the Texas oil market was booming.
 But in the late 1970s, with the Iranian revolution, the price of oil dropped.
 By the mid-1980s, the oil market was tanking, and almost everyone in Texas felt the effects.
 Luttrell’s family had to sell their house and horses.